Sargent & Greenleaf, Rochester New York - 1 movement, Model #4 - exclusively for Corliss Spherical safe, later modified by Mosler Safe Co.

 Sargent and Greenleaf invented the first commercially produced practical time lock and made their own movements.
 Most other firms, notably Consolidated, Yale, and Diebold used movements from outside suppliers mainly E. Howard & Co.
 Around 1902 Howard exited the time lock business when it was purchased by the Keystone watch company and Seth Thomas filled much of this business.
 Other time lock makers who arrived later, as Mosler Safe Co., and then Bankers Dustproof, used American Waltham Watch and Illinois Watch Company pocket watch movements.
 Beginning around the 1950's movement production shifted from the United States to Switzerland.
 Sargent and Greenleaf ceased production of their own movements due to high domestic costs in 1953.

-B. Model #4 - Corliss.
+C. Model #4 - Corliss.
 Same description as above.
-The movement is a Mosler using an Illinois Watch Co. #18-size Model #4 watch movement and custom porcelain dial and as the example above was done by the Mosler company.
+Also using a Mosler brand using an Illinois Watch Co. #18-size Model #4 watch movement and custom porcelain dial and as the example above, was done by the Mosler company.
 By the time this modification was made, Mosler had abandoned their crackle finish and left the case finish unaltered.
 However, the surface has been 'buffed out' where the surface texture finish is less distinct than in the original.
-This is seen on many S&G examples and was common practice of S&G as well as other refurbishers when a lock was brought in for service if the original finish had corrosion or other difficult to remove blemeshes.
+This is seen on many S&G examples and was common practice of S&G as well as other refurbishers when a lock was brought in for service if the original finish had corrosion or other difficult to remove blemishes.
 Less than two years after Mosler's acquisition of bankers Dustproof, Mosler had their own designed movements making this conversion sometime after 1918.
 Mosler dials always had their markings on them, while this one is unmarked.
 After 1932 Mosler switched to American Waltham Watch Co.'s 16-size movement.
 So this conversion cannot be after that time.
 Case #1458-1.
 (1) file 141

 Most time lock modifications were performed on S&G locks since this company made their own uniquely configured movements.
 Early locks that used less commonly available movements, particularly those before the introduction of S&G's modular style movement lines after 1890 were candidates.
 Even so, modified locks are quite rare.
 It was an expensive procedure done from absolute necessity, and the risk of a catastrophic failure, while remote if done properly, was still a deterrent to the conservative banking community and their insurance companies.
 Modified locks are a very sought after subgroup of time locks.